lofar-astron/factor/doc/source/facetselfcal.rst

 Facet Self-Calibration Operation
 ================================

 This operation performs self calibration on the facet calibrator.
+The pipeline parset for this operation is ``facetselfcal_pipeline.parset``.

 .. note::